 I've had Oblivion on the brain the past few weeks.
-Mostly because with the release of Skyrim Special Edition, I've been playing a bunch of Skyrim, and as much as I enjoy me some Skyrim, it always makes me think of the things about Oblivion I liked better (which I wrote about recently).
+Mostly because with the release of Skyrim Special Edition, I've been playing a bunch of Skyrim, and as much as I enjoy me some Skyrim, it always makes me think of the things about Oblivion I liked better.

 It was suggested in a meeting that I stop gushing about Oblivion and actually play some of it, and while I was in there, would I mind locating and writing about the ugliest NPC in the game?
 Sure.
 Happy to.
 I'm always up for a good sidequest.

 Things got off to a bad start, however, because my first thought as I ran around Oblivion's cites, rudely peering into everyone's faces, was: "Wait.
 This isn't so bad.
 These NPCs aren't ugly at all!"
 And it's true, there are actually some very nice-looking faces for an unmodded, years-old game.
 Check out the gallery below for some of the perfectly attractive folks I met.

 What a nice looking group of people!
 Heck, even the dead guy in the last slide is perfectly attractive.
 I'm not sure why he's dead—presumably I killed him at some point in the past, but I can't recall why.
 I'm sure it made sense at the time, and it's sort of nice that he's still lying there dead all these years (and several different PCs) later.
 Thanks, cloud saves (opens in new tab)!

 The point is, the NPCs in Oblivion aren't looking so ugly after all, so I start thinking that maybe this isn't a fair assignment.
 Until...